-Name Range Default Description Setting control from comm bus DisabledAllowed • Disabled Activating this parameter allows changing the pick-up level of the protection stage via SCADA.
-I> LN mode On Blocked Test Test/Blocked Off • On Set mode of NOC block.
+Name Range Default Description Setting control from comm bus DisabledAllowed Disabled Activating this parameter allows changing the pick-up level of the protection stage via SCADA.
+I> LN mode • On • Blocked • Test • Test/ Blocked • Off • On Set mode of NOC block.
 This parameter is visible only when Allow setting of individual LN mode is enabled in General menu.
-I> force status to Normal Start Trip Blocked Start A Start B Start C Trip A Trip B Trip C Start AB Start BC Start AB Trip B Trip C Trip AB Trip AB Trip AB Trip AB • Normal Force the status of the function.
+I> force status to Normal Start Trip Blocked Start A Start B Start C Trip A Trip B Trip C Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.

-Name Range Default Description Measured magnitude RMSTRMSPeak-to-peak • RMS Defines which available measured magnitude is used by the function.
+Measured magnitude RMS TRMS Peak-to- peak • RMS Defines which available measured magnitude is used by the function.
 Measurement side • Side 1 • Side 2 • Side 1 Defines which current measurement module is used by the function.

-The I{set} setting parameter controls the pick-up of the I> function.
+The l{set} setting parameter controls the pick-up of the I> function.
 This defines the maximum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{set} and the measured magnitude (I_m) for each of the three phases.
-The reset ratio of 97 % is built into the function and is always relative to the I{set} value.
-The setting value is common for all measured phases, and when the I_m exceeds the I{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+The function constantly calculates the ratio between the l{set} and the measured magnitude (l_m) for each of the three phases.
+The reset ratio of 97 % is built into the function and is always relative to the l{set} value.
+The setting value is common for all measured phases, and when the l_m exceeds the l{set} value (in single, dual or all phases) it triggers the pick-up operation of the function.